 ‘A new command I give you: Love one another.
 As I have loved you, so you must love one another.
 By this, everyone will know that you are my disciples, if you love one another.’

 If we miss this, we miss everything about leadership and serving.
-It is all about serving and loving the people around us, even if it means we lay down our rights, agenda’s, goals, comfort etc.
+The Master sees serving Him, as serving and loving the people around us in love, even if it means we lay down our rights, agenda’s, goals, comfort etc.

-To love others is all about submitting ourselves to God’s leadership and purpose so that we may be useful to God and serve one another as per God’s will.
+To love others is all about submitting ourselves to God’s leadership and purpose, so that we may be useful to God in loving and serving one another as per God’s will.
 Serving for pure “agape” love’s sake because the divine love of the Master compels us, for He is all about love.

 “ For Christ’s love compels us, because we are convinced that one died for all, and therefore all died.
 And he died for all, that those who live should no longer live for themselves but for him who died for them and was raised again.” – 2 Cor 5:14-15

-We as servants have an appreciation for our freedom from the slavery of sin and death, given to us at no cost, by Jesus Himself, our King, who bore a great cost to purchase this freedom for us.
+Consider, we as servants have an appreciation for our freedom from the slavery of sin and death, given to us at no cost, by Jesus Himself, our King.
+Who bore our sins at great cost to purchase this freedom for us.
 This freedom from sin is given to His servants, not because we serve the Master, but because the Master first loved us and did this for us.
 As His servants, we choose to serve the Master, not because we have to, but because it is the most appropriate response to the love of the Master and everything He has done for us.

 To serve the Lord is a calling.
 He calls us to serve Him because we choose to, not because we have to.

 - When called to serve people, have you ever considered WHO calls you into service and WHO it is that you are serving?
 Very often, we are so focused on the people we are serving rather than on WHO’s behalf we are serving.